kathykuwaye/eng-handbook/README.md

 ### My expectations

-- Everyone's ideas are valued equally.
+- Value everyone's ideas equally.
-- “Disagree and commit” – Everyone should feel comfortable sharing their opinion, but should be respectful when disagreeing with others opinions.
+- “Disagree and commit” – One should feel comfortable sharing their opinion but should be respectful when disagreeing with the opinions of others.
 	- Once a decision is made, commit to executing it.
-- State facts and leave emotions out.
+- State facts and omit emotions.
-- Be a life-long learner – please let me know if I can assist in this.
+- Be a life-long learner — please let me know if I can assist in this.
 I encourage you to continue to learn and grow.

 ### 1:1's